lupyuen/lupyuen.github.io/src/ci.md

 Then it zips up the Source Code and passes the Zipped Source Code to the NuttX Builds.

+_Anything else we can run on macOS Arm64?_

+TODO: Other macOS Builds

 # UTM Emulator for macOS Arm64

 _So NuttX CI works better with a huge x64 Ubuntu PC.
 Can we make macOS on Arm64 more useful?_